Scoring Your Credit - How's Your FICO?

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-- Payment History — Do you pay your bills on time ?
+- Payment History — Do you pay your bills on time each month?

-Lenders want to make sure that giving you a loan isn't a risk for them.
-Your FICO score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
-You can qualify for a mortgage with a lower score, but the interest accrued in the long run could be more than double the amount of an individual with a near perfect FICO score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your credit score gives lenders a view of what type of borrower you are based solely on your credit history.
+You'll need a score of at least 700 to get a acceptable interest rate.
+You'll still get approved for a mortgage with a lower score, but the interest paid over the life of the loan could be more than double that of an individual with a near perfect credit score.

-Getting your credit in order is the best way to ease into purchasing a home.
-Call us at 405-340-4224 and we can help you get on the right track to the home of your dreams.
+We're used to working with all levels of FICO scores.
+Contact us and we can help you get on the right track to the home of your dreams.

-There are methods to raise your score.
-Building your FICO score takes time.
-It can be difficult to make a significant change in your credit score with quick fixes, but your score can improve in a year or two by monitoring your credit report and by using your credit wisely.
+You want a higher score, but how do you get there?
+Improving your FICO score takes time.
+It can be difficult to make a large-scale change in your credit score with small changes, but your score can improve in a year by keeping tabs your credit report and by wisely using credit.
 The best way to do this is to know your FICO score.
-Here are some methods to improve your credit score:
+You'll improve your credit score by using these pointers:

 - Pay on time.
-Payment history is a huge factor in your credit score.
-It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to restore your credit this way, but it's the surest way to show that you're responsible enough to make payments to a lender.
+Payment history is a big factor in your credit score.
+It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to restore your credit this way, but it's the surest way to prove that you're able to make payments to a bank.

-- Correct your credit report.
-If you discover mistakes on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+- Ensure that your credit history is correct.
+If you discover incorrect items on your credit report, contact the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

 - Spread your debt around.
 At first, this doesn't seem like a good idea.
-But, you want to avoid of having one card that is at the limit and have your remaining cards at a zero balance.
-It's better to have each of your cards at a smaller balance than to have the most of your debt sitting on one card.
+But, you steer clear of having one card that is maxed out and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about less than 40% of their credit limit than to have all of your debt taking up the balance a single card.

-- Apply for service station cards or department store credit.
-For those who have no credit or less-than-stellar credit, store credit cards and gas credit cards are ways to get credit, increase your credit limits and keep up your payments, which will raise your FICO score.
-You must always avoid holding a high balance for more than a couple of months because these types of cards usually have a higher interest rate.
+- Apply for gas cards or department store credit.
+For those who have no credit or below average credit, department store credit cards and gas credit cards are ways to improve credit, increase your credit limits and stay on top of your payments, which will raise your credit.
+You should always avoid charging a large balance for more than a couple of months because these types of cards traditionally have a surprisingly high interest rate.

-Now that you're better informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+Knowing the methods you can use to raise your FICO score, you can move toward becoming a homeowner.
+Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
 With the help of Coldwell Banker Mike Jones Company, the loan application process can be a stress-free experience so you, too, can achieve home ownership.